Skip to main content

 }

-If you go with JDK 10+, thanks to Local Variable Type Inference, your code could be much more concise.
-To take advantage of it, install OpenJDK 11 and set the compatible Java versions in build.gradle
+If you go with JDK 10+, thanks to Local Variable Type Inference, you can write more concise code.
+To do so, install OpenJDK 11 and set the compatible Java versions in build.gradle as below, configuring the same on your IDE.

 java {